Manny Martínez (baseball)

-Manuel Martínez DeJesús (born October 3, 1970) is a Dominican Minor League Baseball manager and former professional baseball outfielder.
+Manuel Martínez DeJesús (born October 3, 1970) is a Dominican baseball coach and former baseball outfielder and manager.
 He played during three seasons in Major League Baseball (MLB) for the Seattle Mariners, Philadelphia Phillies, Pittsburgh Pirates, and Montreal Expos.
 He also played three seasons in the Korea Baseball Organization (KBO) for the Samsung Lions and LG Twins.
-He is currently the manager of the DSL Mets1.
+He is currently the bench coach of the DSL Phillies Red.